Skip to main content

 1. Credentials that have been configured in your local environment via the CLI (for AWS / Azure / Google Cloud)

-2. Credentials that have been passed in directly through the connection string or DSN (typically for databases - see Source YAML for more details)
+2. Credentials that have been passed in directly through the connection string or DSN (typically for databases - see Source YAML and Connector YAML for more details)

-3. Credentials that have been passed in as a variable when starting Rill Developer via rill start --var key=value
+3. Credentials that have been passed in as a variable when starting Rill Developer via rill start --env key=value

 4. Credentials that have been specified in your <RILL_PROJECT_HOME>/.env file